 To be eligible for the first exam, you’ve to either have a bachelor’s degree or you may also attempt it while you’re in the final year of your graduation.
 However, for moving on to level two, you should have completed your graduation and updated your education information.

-The CFA fees include a one-time enrolment fee of $450 and $860 exam registration fee for each of the levels.
+The CFA fees include a one-time enrolment fee of $450 and an exam registration fee that varies on the time of registration, from $650 for early bird (March), $950 standard (August) and $1,380 for late registration (September), for each of the levels.
 The CFA level I is held twice a year in June and December, level II and level III are held once a year in June.

 The career scope includes the various finance-related jobs in corporate finance, investment banking, portfolio management, equity research.
 This internationally-acclaimed degree can open doors of opportunities in finance and bring you a lot of credibility in the job market.
 The success rate is not too high (usually varying between 40%-45% for the first two levels and slightly over 50% for level 3) and the those who manage to get through have put in a whole lot of time and effort studying for it.